PeterDarley/ThinkTank/README.md

 The current state of the Think Tank hardware:
 ![Alt text](https://github.com/PeterDarley/ThinkTank/blob/main/docs/ThinkTank.jpg)

-I chose all the hardware out of ignorance because it was cheap, with the idea that once I had a better idea of what I was doing I could upgrade to what made sense.
+I chose all the hardware out of ignorance because it was cheap, with the thought that once I had a better idea of what I was doing I could upgrade to what made sense.
 So far I'm happy with all of it.

 Hardware used:
 * ESP-WROOM-32 development board - Only has 512k of memory.
 I suspect this will need to be replaced.